HaxeFoundation/nekovm.org/www/pages/lua.md

 ### Value types

-First, let's have compare the different Lua/Neko value types :
+First, let's compare the different Lua/Neko value types :

-- `nil` in Lua is similar to `null` in Neko, since there is only one instance shared by all the code.
+- `nil` in Lua is similar to `null` in Neko since there is only one instance shared by all the code.
 - `bool` in Lua (`true` and `false`) is similar to the Neko `bool` except that in Neko only one instance of `true` and one instance of `false` are allocated and shared by all the code.
 - `number` in Lua is similar to Neko `float`; both are, by default, double-precision IEEE floating point values.
 And both are customizable to use single precision or even fixed point arithmetics.
 - Neko has an additional `int` type that represents a signed 31-bits integer, as we will explain below when introducing the values runtime structure.
 - both languages have a `function` type that can represent either a Bytecode or a C function.
 There are some implementation differences (see below).
 - both languages have a `string` type, with implementation differences (see below).
-- Lua differentiates two kind of user-defined datas : `light` and `fat` pointers, which are either GC or User allocated.
-Neko has a single `abstract` type with a fixed tag that represent its internal type (see below).
+- Lua differentiates between two kinds of user-defined data : `light` and `fat` pointers, which are either GC or User allocated.
+Neko has a single `abstract` type with a fixed tag that represents its internal type (see below).
 - Lua has a `thread` type for coroutines.
 Neko does not have coroutines yet, but it might not be introduced as an additional value type.

-The main difference however is about the structured value types :
+The main difference, however, is of the structured value types :

 Lua has a single `table` associative table that stores `(key,value)` pairs where `key` can be any value but `nil`.
 It has special optimizations that are explained in the paper presented above.